eco-kgml/DataCleaning/LakeBeD-US-CS/README.md

 | secchi      | Secchi depth                                        | Meters                                 | 1D             |
 | inflow      | Surface water inflow into the lake                  | Cubic meters per second                | 1D             |

-A full list of the definitions for quality flags is listed in the table below.
-In summary, quality flags.

 <details>
 	<summary>A full list of the definitions for quality flags is listed if you click here.
-In summary, quality flags 0, 5, 10, 19, 23, 25,32, 43, 47, 51, and 52 are generally acceptable but any other quality flag should be used with caution or removed.</summary>
+In summary, quality flags 0, 5, 10, 19, 23, 25, 32, 43, 47, 51, and 52 are generally acceptable but any other quality flag should be used with caution or removed.</summary>

 | Flag | Definition                                                                                             |
 |------|--------------------------------------------------------------------------------------------------------|